RieksJ/t3-method/t3-method.md

 Having a good answer to the question of concrete results ensures that tasks are clearly defined and their outcomes are measurable.
 This clarity helps in setting realistic expectations and provides a clear benchmark for evaluating task completion.
 It also facilitates better communication among team members and stakeholders, as everyone understands what is expected.
 Conversely, when the answer does not meet the qualifications, there is a risk of ambiguity and misunderstanding, leading to wasted effort, misaligned objectives, and potentially unsuccessful task outcomes.

-### 3.2.
+### 3.3.
 Actual Users

-Answers to the second question ("**Which (groups of) individual people will <u>actually</u> be using these results?**") should list the names of the individuals that will be using the results, and/or the names of a group of people, such as "Members of Parliament", for which it is clear who is, and who is not, a member.
+Answers to the second question ("**Which (groups of) individual people will actually be using these results?**") should list the names of the individuals that will be using the results, and/or the names of a group of people, such as "Members of Parliament", for which it is clear who is, and who is not, a member.
 We will use the term 'consumers (of a result)' to refer to the set of individuals that will actually be using that result.

 Answers should not refer to groups of individuals for which it cannot be established who is, and who is not a part of the group.
 For example, "the customer" or "readers" are not useful as an answer.